 Our recent work has included The Gilbert White Museum at Selborne, and the Alms Houses in Chichester.

-The group was formed in 2006 when Hayling Island U3A was launched and we still have seven of our original members attending meetings.
+The group was formed in 2006 when Hayling Island U3A was launched and we still have several of our original members attending meetings.

-Originally there were ten members, but currently we have one vacancy, which is open to U3A members.
+Originally there were ten members, but currently we have vacancies, which are open to U3A members.

 With such a long history we would need to backtrack on earlier subjects, researching for new information or developments, and I am sure that the current members would be pleased to introduce a new person and help them to find information and maybe update our earlier research.